LoyolaLawTech/lawlidays/README.md

 ### Client

-Client requires having an API key and oAuth credentials for Google Calendar,
+Client requires having an API key and oAuth credentials for Google Calendar.

 ##License (MIT)